SumanthNaga37/portifolio/README.md

 - Architected modular microservices to enhance scalability and flexibility, enabling independent deployment and continuous integration.<br>
 - Optimized database interactions using Hibernate with MySQL, reducing query response time and enhancing overall system performance.<br>
 - Leveraged Kafka consumers for real-time data synchronization, ensuring consistency and accuracy across microservices.<br>
-- Deployed microservices on AWS using Docker and Kubernetes, achieving high scalability and availability during peak traffic events.<be>
+- Deployed microservices on AWS using Docker and Kubernetes, achieving high scalability and availability during peak traffic events.<br

+**Java Full Stack Developer @ Thoughtworks (_August 2023 - June 2024)**
+Developed a full-stack application for an e-commerce client, enabling a seamless migration to Kafka for 18 teams, empowering users to efficiently manage topics, register schemas, and oversee schema versions.
+Designed robust RESTful APIs using Java, Spring Boot, and Maven, following MVC architecture principles and applying design patterns for maintainability.
+Integrated with Confluent Managed Kafka for message processing.
+Crafted the user interface using Angular, utilizing modules to enhance code structure and modularity while implementing Cypress automated end-to-end tests, reducing post-deployment bugs by 50%.
+Integrated Angular Material for styling, leveraging pre-built components to create a consistent, modern interface.
+Administered Keycloak for secure and centralized user management, enhancing authentication and authorization workflows.

 ## Education
-- Master of Science, Information Technology	| University of Cincinnati (_December 2024_)	<br>
+- Master of Science, Information Technology	| University of Cincinnati	<br>
-- Bachelor of Technology, Computer Science	| Rajiv Gandhi University of Knowledge Technologies (_July 2021_)	<br>
+- Bachelor of Technology, Computer Science	| Rajiv Gandhi University of Knowledge Technologies <br>